-Here are some of the tools I use and recommend
+Here are some of the investing apps and tools I use and recommend:

 Raiz – A micro-investing platform.
 Invest small amounts in a diversified portfolio made up of stocks and bonds.
 A great way to start investing.
 You can choose from 6 different portfolios.
 Raiz has a unique feature that tracks your spending and rounds-up your spare change for investment.
 The more you spend the more you’ll invest.
 You don’t even notice the small amounts getting invested.

 Spaceship Voyager – Invest in companies that you actually care about!
 Spaceship Voyager is a managed fund that invests in future looking companies.
 And you don’t need thousands or even hundreds to get started.
 You can start investing with as little as $5 and you won’t pay any fees until your portfolio is worth over $5k.

 P.S – You can get $5 free on Spaceship here.

 Stake – Stake is very similar to eToro.
 You can invest in US shares with zero commissions.
 I’m currently using Stake to build a dividend portfolio.
 It has some dividend ETFs that eToro doesn’t currently list.

 P.S you can get a free share on Stake here.

 I make full-time income from blogging.
 It’s a great way to earn an income from pretty much anywhere in the world.

 Siteground (hosting) – I run most of my blogs on SiteGround hosting.
 The price is reasonable and you get a premium hosting account that is a step above Bluehost and some of the other cheaper hosts.
 You can install WordPress automatically through Siteground, and the hosting has been optimised to run WordPress blogs.

 Cloudflare (CDN + SSL) – Cloudflare is a free service that speeds up your website as well as providing some additional security features.
 I recommend all bloggers should use Cloudflare.
 It will make your website faster (which = more traffic) and give you a free SSL certificate.